 J. Externship Program Office - Westmoreland Bldg., Rm.
 W231; Ext.
-6802
+6802; externoffice@swlaw.edu

 The Externship Office is responsible for the implementation of Southwestern's Externship Program for traditional and SCALE students.
 This includes counseling and guidance on placement selection, processing of externship applications, assisting with securing positions, monitoring all student and placement requirements, and coordinating the academic component of the Externship Program.
-The office also organizes the Julia Mason Annual Externship Open Forum, an informational event held in January for students and externship placements, as well as Externship Day in early fall, along with other informational sessions.
+The office also organizes the Julia Mason Annual Externship Open Forum, an informational event held in January for students and externship placements, as well as other informational sessions.